lfbraz/azureml-r-batch-pipeline/README.md

 ```

 ## Get Computer Cluster
-In this example we will use a existing cluster, however you can create a new one using the [SDK](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-compute-cluster?tabs=python).
+In this example we will use an existing cluster, however you can create a new one using the [SDK](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-compute-cluster?tabs=python).
 ```python
 from azureml.core.compute import ComputeTarget, AmlCompute from azureml.core.compute_target import ComputeTargetException